 Positioning a Reverb Pedal In The Signal Chain

-After selecting the right reverb pedal to add to your pedalboard, the next question that arises is where should it be positioned in the signal chain?
+After selecting the right reverb pedal to add to your pedalboard, the next question that arises is where it should be positioned in the signal chain.
 In reality, there’s no correct answer.
 In many cases, the most unique and interesting guitar tones are a result of experimentation and going against what is considered to be the norm.
-With that said, there is some theory behind the positioning of your reverb pedal which will greatly impact the sound it produces.
+With that said, there is some theory behind the positioning of your reverb pedal, which will greatly impact the sound it produces.

 Dual Output Reverb Pedals

 You might have noticed that some of the aforementioned reverb pedals in this article come equipped with two outputs.
-This isn’t a necessity, but it can be a useful tool especially if the style of music you play requires the guitar to maintain a certain level of thickness in the mix.
+This isn’t a necessity, but it can be a useful tool, especially if the style of music you play requires the guitar to maintain a certain level of thickness in the mix.

 A common issue for guitarists is that when they activate effects pedals, the overall tone can become weaker and less full-bodied.
 By utilizing dual outputs, you can split the signal and send the dry output into a separate amplifier to the effects channel.